Privacy Notice for the REWIND service

 How long do we keep your personal data for?

 We will only keep your personal data for as long as is necessary for the purposes for which it was collected.
 In order to determine the appropriate retention period for your personal data, we consider the amount, nature, and sensitivity of your personal data.
 We will also consider legal and regulatory requirements.
-Under the Record Management Code of Practice for Health and Social Care 2016, we will keep your data for up to thirty years post-discharge of the programme.
+Under the Records Management Code of Practice 2021, we may keep your data for up to twenty years post-discharge from the programme, or ten years after death.

 Why is your personal data shared across the Acacium Group of companies?